FelipeAzevedo005/pixel-to-himetric-converter/README.md

 $ git clone https://github.com/FelipeAzevedo005/pixel-to-himetric-converter.git pixel-to-himetric-converter
 ```

-After that, enter in the calculator folder and right click on index.html, then choose to open with your preferred browser.
+After that, enter in the pixel-to-himetric-converter folder and right click on index.html, then choose to open with your preferred browser.

+## :memo: License
+This project is under the MIT license.
+See the [LICENSE](https://github.com/FelipeAzevedo005/pixel-to-himetric-converter/blob/main/LICENSE) for more information.

 ---